Iași–Don March: The March

 The detachment consisted of a skirmisher regiment, a cavalry division (commanded by Chief of Staff Colonel Voïnalovitch), a mounted mountain battery, a light battery, a mortar company, a technical unit, a hospital and the train.
 This detachment, reinforced along the way by other small groups including Colonel Jebrak, marched 1,200 kilometers from March to May 1918 from Iași to Novocherkassk.

 The detachment suffered some 100 casualties, including Colonel Voïnalovitch.
 Leaving Rostov, Drozdovsky's men helped the Don Cossacks, in rebellion against Bolshevik power, to retake Novocherkassk.
 On the evening of May 7, 1918, the "Drozdovsky" detachment arrived in Novocherkassk under the acclamation of the inhabitants, bringing an end to the "Romanian march".

-Legacy

-Mikhail Drozdovsky, the march, and the Volunteer Army was immortalized by being turned into a version of the song Partisan's Song, then known as the March of the Siberian Riflemen, being known as the March of the Drozdovsky Regiment.